 During the dry season, the fields are dry and have no use.
 Before the new rainy season begins the farmers maintain and prepare the rice fields for the new season.
 After repairing the dam, watering starts.
 Finally, the plot flooded completely with water.
 Then the new seedlings were stacked.
 In fact, rice farming needs a lot of water and manpower.

 Actually, in Tuban three harvesting seasons are possible.
 But in many areas in Indonesia, up to four harvesting seasons is the reality.
 That depends on the climate conditions.
 Tuban is very hot and dry during the dry season.
 More than in other areas.
 That’s why only three seasons are possible.

-The farmers doing almost all work by hand.
+The farmers do almost all the work by hand.
 A small tractor is the only machinery.
 The tractor is in use as a plough to break up the hard and dry soil.

-In some spots, the rice cultivated in terraces.
+In some spots, the rice is cultivated on terraces.
 While in hilly areas it’s a common way, in Tuban existing just a couple of such terraces.
-All the time, I spent in Tuban I always impressed by the farmer, their hard job and the rice fields of Tuban.
+All the time, I spent in Tuban I was always impressed by the farmer, doing their hard job in the rice fields of Tuban.